cocaine/cocaine-docs/doc/api_cplusplus.md

 All methods of API raise exceptions on errors.
 Exceptions description can be found in `cocaine/framework/service_client/errors.hpp`, exceptions from `future`-object described in `cocaine/framework/service_client/future_errors.hpp`.

-##Generator
+###Generator
-Provides interface to client-server asynchronous communication protocol.
+Provides asynchronous interface to client-server communication protocol.
 Defined in `cocaine/framework/generator/generator.hpp`.

 **Methods**